andyharless/PhillipsCurveApp/README.md

 # PhillipsCurveApp
-SHiny App to Plot US Phillips Curves
+Shiny App to Plot US Phillips Curves

 The app is running on [this server](https://harless.shinyapps.io/PhillipsCurveApp/) at Shinyapps.io